-All staff including teaching assistants receive training from SENCO to ensure they are well equipped to meet children's needs.
+All staff including teaching assistants receive training from the SENCO to ensure they are well equipped to meet children's needs.

-External Agencies are contacted by a SENCO when there is a concern that staff need further training or support to meet a child's needs (discussed with parents and teachers).
+External Agencies are contacted by the Inclusion Lead when there is a concern that staff need further training or support to meet a child's needs (discussed with parents and teachers).

-The SENCO keeps a record of training by staff each academic year and the impact this has on the pupil's progress across the school.
+The SENCO Lead keeps a record of training by staff each academic year and the impact this has on the pupil's progress across the school.